shayanekat/BigMapNav/README.md

 - 08/11/2020 : added new idea of level mechanics in the TODO part.
 Also changed name of the project, of file, and deleted useless file. added new python file for testing new levels

+- 11/11/2020 : started to design a new level to add a new mechanic : have many levers to activate in a certain order to finish the level

 ## Some screenshots of the game